 Simon points out that everyone is still scared of the beastie, "As if it wasn't a good island."
 (But didn't Ralph say it was a "good island"?
 Twice?)

 Jack, too, admits he gets a little scared when he's in the jungle alone.

 Despite all this, Ralph is still mostly concerned with the fire.

-And the point of painting faces is that they could sneak up on the pigs while they’re sleeping.
+See, if they had painted faces, they could sneak up on the pigs while they're sleeping.

 Piggy lies on his stomach and stares at the water.
 But he does point out that Simon is the one helpful guy, whenever he's not missing, which he tends to be quite frequently.